blab/zika-seq/protocols/zika-seq-protocol.md

 5. Add 1 uL HPT.
 Mix by inversion and spin down.
 6. Incubate at room temperature for 10 minutes.

-> MyONE CI bead preparation
+> MyONE C1 bead preparation

-1. Vortex MyOne C1 beads until homogenous.
+> 1. Vortex MyOne C1 beads until homogenous.

-2. Pipette 50 uL of beads and transfer to new Lo-Bind tube.
+>2.
+Pipette 50 uL of beads and transfer to new Lo-Bind tube.

-3. Pellet beads on magnetic rack and discard supernatant.
+>3.
+Pellet beads on magnetic rack and discard supernatant.

-4. Wash beads twice with 100 uL BBB pipetting to resuspend.
+>4.
+Wash beads twice with 100 uL BBB pipetting to resuspend.
 Ensure to scrape beads off of tube sides when resuspending pellets.
 Discard supernatant.
 Do not let the beads dry after the second wash.

-5. Resuspend cleaned beads in 100 uL BBB.
+>5.
+Resuspend cleaned beads in 100 uL BBB.
 These cleaned beads will be used for adaptor ligation clean-up.

-#### Purify the adapted,tethered library
+##### Purify the adapted,tethered library

 1. Add 100 uL washed MyOne C1 beads to the adapted,tethered library.
 2. Incubate at room temperature on a hula mixer for 5 minutes.